Ketamine has the potential to be highly addictive because of its mood-altering properties.

 Is it possible to become addicted to ketamine?

-Yes, while ketamine isn’t as addictive as other hard drugs such as cocaine or heroin, it’s still possible to develop a ketamine addiction if you abuse the drug for long enough.
+Yes, while ketamine isn’t as addictive as other hard drugs such as cocaine or heroin, it’s still possible to develop an addiction if you abuse the drug for long enough.
 If you don’t become outright addicted, you may still have to take higher dosages than the average person to experience its effects.

 Although it is difficult to overcome a ketamine addiction, many successful treatment programmes can lead to recovery.
 Professional detox and rehabilitation treatment programs can help the user through the withdrawal and detoxification phases and provide helpful insights and tools to help the user manage cravings and control impulses.

 Inpatient treatment programs

-Inpatient treatment programs monitor the often dangerous ketamine detox process, in addition they help treat the long term psychological issues from chronic ketamine use.
+Inpatient treatment programs monitor the often dangerous ketamine detox process, and in addition, they help treat the long term psychological issues from chronic use.
 If these issues are not addressed, the user often relapses back to ketamine use — the more well-rounded the treatment program, the better chances the user has for sustained sobriety.

 What does ketamine do to you?

 Long-term chronic ketamine use has a devastating impact on the mind.
-Therefore, it is crucial to address the psychological issues that were the cause of ketamine abuse or were amplified by it.
+Therefore, it is crucial to address the psychological issues that were the cause of abuse.
 Full recovery is possible, and ketamine addiction is best overcome in an inpatient treatment facility.

-Residential rehabs often have more diverse services available, enabling the counsellors to tailor the program for the specific ketamine user.
-Many factors determine the treatment for ketamine abuse, for instance, the person’s age, gender, the scope of drug abuse, underlying mental health disorders, co-occurring drug use and length of time involved in drug use.
+Residential rehabs often have more diverse services available, enabling the counsellors to tailor the specific ketamine user program.
+Many factors determine the treatment for ketamine abuse: the person’s age, gender, the scope of drug abuse, underlying mental health disorders, co-occurring drug use, and length of time involved in drug use.